 LAP exists to help animals in Hong Kong and to bring about the conditions whereby every animal has a good home.
 Aside from your typical dog rescue volunteer work like walking and feeding dogs, volunteers at LAP help to organise events, bottle-feed motherless puppies and kittens, match shelter pets with prospective adopters, answer phones and foster newborn orphaned pets.
 There are plenty of other ways to help too.
 Complete the volunteer application form and let LAP know which areas you would like to participate.

 Their mission is to create life-changing wishes for children with critical illnesses ages 3 to 17 (in Hong Kong and Macau).
-Make-A-Wish Hong Kong is a member of Make-A-Wish Foundation International, the world’s largest wish-granting organization with 39 affiliates serving over 50 countries and territories.
+Make-A-Wish Hong Kong is a member of Make-A-Wish Foundation International, the world’s largest wish-granting organisation with 39 affiliates serving over 50 countries and territories.
 Collectively they have granted more than 500,000 wishes worldwide since 1980.
 Volunteers can learn new skills and talents by contributing to wishes and bringing children unforgettable memories.
 The experience of making a difference in their lives is profoundly rewarding.
 Volunteer services include: Wish Volunteer fo wish Planning, Activity Volunteer to help with fundraising events and children activities, Office Volunteer does general office work, Volunteer Photographer/Videographer helps capture precious moments during Wish Journeys and events.

 Read more: Getting an Impossible Wish During A Pandemic

 Médecins Sans Frontières (MSF) is an international, independent, medical humanitarian organisation that delivers emergency aid to people affected by armed conflict, epidemics, pandemics, natural disasters and exclusion from healthcare.
 They offer assistance to people based on need and irrespective of race, religion, gender or political affiliation.
 Check their website for specific volunteer vacancies.
 MSF also recruits general volunteers with higher flexibility to assist with clerical work or event organisation.
-To join as general volunteer, upload your personal information to our volunteer database.
+To join as general volunteer, upload your personal information to their volunteer database.

 MicroForests is a social enterprise that provides meaningful training and dignified job opportunities for women who are single parents, new arrivals, or from low-income families through the sale of MicroForests artwork and workshops.
 Their goal is to empower women to build their self-esteem and self-worth, to ultimately build self-sustainability.
 They are eager to find volunteers to help with a variety of activities in theirs workshops including babysitting, activities support, help with promotional materials and in joining their outreach programs.